Joss Ackland

-Sidney Edmond Jocelyn Ackland CBE (born 29 February 1928) is an English retired actor who has appeared in more than 130 film and television roles.
+Sidney Edmond Jocelyn Ackland (29 February 1928 – 19 November 2023) was an English actor who appeared in more than 130 film, radio and television roles.
 He was nominated for the BAFTA Award for Best Actor in a Supporting Role for portraying Jock Delves Broughton in White Mischief (1987).

 Early life

-Ackland was born in North Kensington, London on 29 February 1928, the son of Major Sydney Norman Ackland (died 1981), an Irish journalist who had been sent to England to live with an aunt by his parents for seducing their maid, but subsequently seduced his aunt's maid, Ruth Izod (died 1957), whom he married.
-He was trained by Elsie Fogerty at the Central School of Speech and Drama, then based at the Royal Albert Hall, London.
+Sidney Edmond Jocelyn Ackland was born in a basement flat in "then insalubrious" North Kensington, London, on 29 February 1928, the son of Sydney Norman Ackland (died 1981), an Irish journalist who had been sent to England to live with an aunt by his parents for seducing their maid, but subsequently seduced his aunt's maid, Ruth Izod (died 1957), whom he married.
+The Acklands' basement flat was one of "a string of similar places" in which they lived, invariably with "one bedroom and the absolute bare essentials"; Ackland described his upbringing in the Ladbroke Grove area as being "very poor".

+Initially educated at Dame Alice Owen's School, Ackland left aged fifteen to become an actor.
+Thus, Ackland was trained by Elsie Fogerty at the Central School of Speech and Drama, then based at the Royal Albert Hall, London.

-Ackland and Rosemary Kirkcaldy were married on 18 August 1951, when Ackland was 23 and she 22.
+Ackland and Rosemary Kirkcaldy were married on 18 August 1951, when Ackland was 23 and she was 22.
 She was an actress and Ackland wooed her when they appeared on stage together in Pitlochry, Scotland.
 The couple struggled initially as Ackland's acting career was in its infancy.
-They moved to Lilongwe, Malawi, where Ackland managed a tea plantation for six months but, deciding it was too dangerous, they moved to Cape Town, South Africa.
+In 1954 they moved to Lilongwe in what was then Nyasaland, now Malawi, where Ackland managed a tea plantation for six months but, deciding it was too dangerous, they moved to Cape Town, South Africa.
 Though they both obtained steady acting jobs in South Africa, after two years they returned to England in 1957.